1bbnuuu/1bbnuuu/README.md

 <h1 align="left">Hi 👋, I'm Ibnu Rofik</h1>
-<p align="justify">I'm a junior developer passionate about frontend web development and artificial intelligence.
-My work combines clean, user-focused interfaces with innovative AI solutions to create engaging, responsive experiences.
-Currently exploring the intersection between web design and machine learning, I’m always eager to learn new tools and techniques to bring ideas to life.
-Let’s connect!</p>
+<p align="justify">My name is Ibnu Rofik, and I am a university student with a deep interest in frontend web development and artificial intelligence (AI).
+I am currently honing my technical skills in both of these fields and aspire to work in the technology industry, where I can create better user experiences and solve real-world problems.

+Frontend Web Development: I am proficient in HTML, CSS, JavaScript, and Tailwind, enabling me to create responsive, intuitive, and appealing interfaces.

+AI and Programming: In the field of AI and programming, I have skills in Python and PHP, which I use to build intelligent, data-driven applications.</p>

 <a href="mailto:ibnuzzy29@gmail.com?subject=I%20would%20like%20to&body=I%20would%20like%20to">Email Me</a>